Auburn Ave Kids

 South Sound sports camps

 Seattle Sounders FC spreads its love of the game around the South Sound, with soccer camps offered in Tacoma, Olympia, Puyallup, Gig Harbor and Maple Valley.
-Half-day camps cater to kids who play at recreational to intermediate levels, ages 4–15, and full-day camps welcome campers ages 7–15, also at the recreational to intermediate level.
+Half-day camps cater to kids who play at recreational to intermediate levels, and full-day camps welcome campers also at the recreational to intermediate level.

 Skyhawks Sports aims to teach life skills through sports.
 The organization offers camps in sports ranging from soccer to tennis and partners with local organizations to put them on.
-Week-long camps include Mini Hawks, an introduction to various sports for ages 4–6 in a half-day camp format.
-Note: Skyhawks earned a finalist spot in the Camps and Classes category in ParentMap's 2015 Golden Teddy Awards.
+Week-long camps include an introduction to various sports for ages 4–6 in a half-day camp format.

 Cost: $129 per half-day week

-Auburn Gymnastics Center offers eight weeks of summer camps for boys and girls, focused on fun and building new skills.
-Camps are half-day for ages 4–6 and full-day for ages 7–13.
+Auburn Gymnastics Center offers eight weeks of half-day summer camps for boys and girls, focused on fun and building new skills.
+Themes this year include Superheroes, Beauty and the Beast, Moana and more.

 South Sound nature and outdoor camps